 The album tells the full story for each band member individually, while collectively telling the story of the members as a whole.

-First the album starts off with “Second Hand News,” penned by Lindsey Buckingham.
+First, the album starts off with “Second Hand News,” penned by Lindsey Buckingham.
 This seems to have been a clear message for Nicks and maybe even Fleetwood.
 The song talks about how there is nothing to say or do about a given relationship.
-He simply wants to “lay in tall grass and do his stuff,” while realizing he is just second hand news.
+He simply wants to “lay in tall grass and do his stuff,” while realizing he is just second-hand news.
 Oddly, Nicks is heard prominently in the background vocals.

 Buckingham went on to write 2 more songs for the album (excluding “The Chain” which the group wrote together).
 The next two songs are “Never Going Back Again” and the hit, “Go Your Own Way.”
-“Never Going Back Again” seems to be slightly remorseful, at one point stating to “come down and see me again,” yet it does end with him clearly stating he’s never going back.
-“Go Your Own Way” is basically telling a past girlfriend “screw you,” stating that she can go her own way and it will be another lonely day.
+“Never Going Back Again” seems to be slightly remorseful, at one point stating, “come down and see me again,” yet it does end with him clearly stating he’s never going back.
+“Go Your Own Way” is basically telling a past girlfriend “screw you,” stating that she can go her own way and it will just be another lonely day.

 Nicks also wrote the last song to the album “Gold Dust Woman,” which explains the challenges of the music industry with drugged up metaphors.

 Next, you have Christine McVie.
 Her first song is quite encouraging and is entitled “Don’t Stop.”
 She is stressing the need to go on and not live in today’s problems, but not to stop “thinking about tomorrow.”
 Her next two songs seem to center around her new relationship with one of Fleetwood Mac’s lighting technicians.
 In “Songbird” she ensures there will be no more crying and that she loves him like never before.
-She also let’s the lighting man know that she is so happy with the things he does for he makes loving fun (“You Make Loving Fun”).
+She also lets the lighting man know that she is so happy with the things he does for her, he makes loving fun (“You Make Loving Fun”).
 Her last song is directed toward Mick Fleetwood.
 The song “Oh Daddy” portrays Fleetwood as the glue to this album, and in the end, the band.
 He always knew what was right for the band.
 You have to wonder, did Fleetwood see the musical genius that was becoming of such turmoil?